exonum/rfcs/text/0000-service-specification-declarative-format.md

 JSON or JSON can be considered as an alternative to TOML (or can be supported in parallel with TOML).

+Alternative IDLs:

+- **OpenAPI**
+  Doesn't support generics.
+This makes describing table structures problematic.
+- **WSDL**
+  An XML-based IDL so it is too verbose and not human readable.

 # Unresolved questions
 [unresolved]: #unresolved-questions